JoshuaKoh/VN_Engine/README.md

 - Enter key does not advance screen in some (all?) cases.

 ## TODO
+0. Build comprehensive test suite
+- Make sure all current features are working, as a test workflow for future updates

 1. Implement options screen
 - Mute music